microsoft/VSProjectSystem/doc/extensibility/IDynamicEnumValuesProvider.md

         {
             get
             {
-                // Note: this property is ignored by the Project System runtime in the RTM version of Visual Studio 2015, but may be suppoerted in future releases return true;
+                // Note: this property is ignored by the Project System runtime in the RTM version of Visual Studio 2015, but may be supported in future releases return true;
             }
         }